 - All ESYLs other than those mentioned in the previous bullet point are Explorer Scouts and can participate in all Explorer Scout activities, whether they belong to a specific Unit or only the Explorer Scout Young Leaders’ Unit.
 They should be encouraged to do so.

 - It should be noted that ESYLs using their role for the Volunteering section of DofE (whether with Scouting, school or elsewhere) must complete the minimum training requirements (Module A and two additional hours of training per level) before their Assessor can sign them off by submitting their report.

-- An ESYL cannot continue as an Explorer Scout Young Leader beyond their 18th
+- An ESYL cannot continue as an Explorer Scout Young Leader beyond their 18th birthday.

 - Training should be recorded in the Logbook and signed off by the person delivering the module(s).